 * U.S. stocks fall on soft economic data

-* Euro higher on European outlook; Spanish, Greek yields steady
+* Euro higher on European outlook; Spanish, Greek yields

 * U.S. Treasury yields fall